 By the time your child is in high school, you probably consider yourself a pro at parent-teacher conferences.
 Or, maybe you’ve lost interest in them.

 However, it’s good to stay vigilant about checking in, even if your child isn’t having problems.
 By requesting a conference, you’re showing the teacher that you care about your child’s growth and future beyond school.

-Before the conference, talk to your child about how she’s doing.
-Look at the work she’s done so far.
-Ask her whether certain classes are causing her to struggle.
+Before conferences, talk to your children about how they're doing.
+Look at their work they've done so far.
+Ask whether certain classes are too challenging.

-Don’t forget that parent-teacher conferences are chances for parents to hear from teachers how their child is performing in the classroom, as well as opportunities for parents to air any concerns, says Catherine Tedesco, the school district’s literacy manager for elementary education.
+Don’t forget that parent-teacher conferences are chances for parents to hear from teachers how their child is performing in the classroom, as well as opportunities for parents to air any concerns, says Catherine Tedesco, the school district’s former literacy manager for Elementary Education.

 Conferences should end on a happy note and a plan of action.
 However, if you and the teacher can’t agree on what to do for your child, you may need to meet with the principal.

 While teachers are the experts on learning, they should offer you choices.
 If your child needs additional help, the teacher may bring in a team to work on an individualized education plan (IEP) for the school year.